bloggerpack/bloggerpack/src/_docs/styles-blockquotes.md

 # Blockquotes

 For quoting blocks of content from another source within your document.
-Wrap `<blockquote class="blockquote">` around any HTML as the quote.
+Wrap `<blockquote class='blockquote'>` around any HTML as the quote.

 ## Examples